taliaa10/Weather-Rent-API/README.md

 <h3>Rent data based on city:</h3>

 Questions:
+1. Cities with rent between $1500 and $2000?
-1. Which cities have a rent lower than \$2000?
+2. Which cities have a rent lower than $2000?
-2. Cities that have rent equal $1500?
+3. Cities that have rent equal $1500?

 Example Query Strings:
 1. /api/weather-rent/YOURAPIKEY?rent[gte]=1500&rent[lte]=2000